-As at 31 December 2023, capital expenditures of the Group decreased to approximately RMB1.6 million for the Year as compared with approximately RMB4.3 million for the year ended 31 December 2022.
+As at 31 December 2024, capital expenditures of the Group decreased to approximately RMB12.7 million for the Year as compared with approximately RMB1.6 million for the year ended 31 December 2023.
 These capital expenditures were related to (i) purchases of property, plant and equipment; and (ii) expenses for research and development activities capitalised as intangible assets.
 The Group is expected to incur expenses to develop computer and mobile software and platforms for its digital marketing and sales solutions services which may be capitalised.
-These expenses would be financed by the net proceeds in the manner consistent with that as mentioned in the section headed "Future Plans and Use of Proceeds" in the prospectus of the Company dated 31 December 2020 (the "Prospectus") and cash flow from operating activities.